rhoffsch42/EVE_IntelMap/README.md

 # EVE_IntelMap
-Personnal project for the game EVE Online (best game ever)
+Personnal project for the game EVE Online, designed to easely track players position across solar systems.
+Based on player's intel, it alerts (visual + oral) the user when other players are detecting ennemis.

 ![Image of app](https://i.imgur.com/l9z5LNe.png)